 Outrage?
 Controversy?
 Not me.
-I probably was naive initially, taking it as a compliment that one of my ideas would be adopted by the company I work for, under the umbrella of my own opinions that I continually safeguard my opinions as my own and not that of my employer.
-Do I really own my ideas while earning a paycheque for said company?
+I probably was naive initially, taking it as a compliment that one of my ideas would be adopted by any company.
+I continually safeguard my opinions as my own and not that of my employer.
+Do I really own my ideas while earning a pay cheque?

-Then voila, your idea, information, logo is adopted by the company.
-You are really handcuffed to not say anything: avoid appearing negative or open for discipline or loss of job for making claims that would not appear to be obvious, unless one works for said company: just about everyone employed there has seen such image of an orange.
+Then voila, your idea, information, logo is adopted!
+You are really handcuffed to not say anything: avoid appearing negative or open for discipline or loss of job for making claims that would not appear to be obvious.

 Intellectual capital ownership really belongs to you or the company you work for?

 There are safeguards in place for artists, musicians, writers for their protection from plagiarism.
 Safe to say, it protects their intellectual, artistic capital.
 If you read many Code of Ethics you sign with an organization you are paid by, you relinquish any creativity or ideas you come up with.
 Doesn't that cover those that are credited, recognized and are compensated for coming up with ideas and not a lowly person on the totem pole who expresses ideas unrelated to the company?